hmcts/ccd-docker/docs/IdamAlt.md

     ./bin/utils/idam-add-role.sh "myNewIdamRole"
 ```

----
-**NOTE**
+> [!NOTE]

-The script adds roles under a _GLOBAL_ namespace and so until the users assigned to these roles are added,
+> The script adds roles under a _GLOBAL_ namespace and so until the users assigned to these roles are added,
 you cannot verify them using SIDAM Web UI

----

 #### Manual Configuration steps